auzias/network-courses/README.md

 The .tex files are compiled using pdfTeX 3.1415926-2.4-1.40.13 (TeX Live 2012/Debian) Here is the command you can use: `pdflatex 0-network-courses.tex && pdflatex 0-network-courses.tex && evince 0-network-courses.pdf`

+##Pictures
+The pictures are not mine.
+Please see the slides (either .pdf or .tex) to see where do they come from.

 ##Licence
 [![Creative Commons 4.0 licence](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)